-Use the $\leftarrow \rightarrow$ (left-right) cursors to move between the top menu items and the $\uparrow \downarrow$ (up-down) cursors to move between the left hand menu items.
+Use the $\leftarrow \rightarrow$ (left-right) cursors to move the top menu items and the $\uparrow \downarrow$ (up-down) cursor to move between the left hand menu items.
 The bottom of the screen will show the available keys for each screen.
 Press enter at the menu item to enter the right hand screen for editing.
 "Edit component" appears on top.
 The reversed color field is the current cursor position and the blue text are available for editing.
-The orange text shows autodetected information and are not available for editing.
-With your cursor under the BIOS Characteristics field, pressing <Enter> will bring a second pop-up menu.
-Use the + - (plus-minus) keys to change the settings.
+The orange text shows auto-detected information and are not available for editing.
+The blue text "Press [ENTER] for detail" contains a second pop-up menu is available, use the + - (plus-minus) keys to change the settings.
 Enter to exit and save, ESC to exit and not save.